manifoldmarkets/manifold/docs/docs/api.md

 ### `GET /v0/groups`

-Gets all groups, in no particular order.
+Gets all groups, in order of descending creation time, 500 at a time.

 Parameters:

+- `beforeTime`: Optional.
+If specified, only groups created before this time will be returned.
 - `availableToUserId`: Optional. if specified, only groups that the user can join and groups they've already joined will be returned.